jeremycherfas/user/pages/03.blog/we-dont-need-no-education/item.md

 ---
-title: 'We don't need no education'
+title: 'We don’t need no education'
 published: true
 date: '28-04-2006 10:27'
 taxonomy: